-In any conversation, engagement, and communication, use of words is inevitable.
-We use words to express our ideas, emotions and feelings.
-We use words to cause an action or reactions.
+In any conversation, engagement, and communication, the use of words is inevitable.
+We use words to express our ideas, emotions, and feelings.
+We use words to cause an action or reaction.
 We tell a story using words.
 Words have meaning, influence, and impact.
 More importantly, we communicate the gospel message using words.

-Depending on how we use them, words can build up or tear down; incite, encourage or discourage.
-The tongue is small but has a great power.
+Depending on how we use them, words can build up or tear down, incite, encourage or discourage.
+The tongue is small but has great power.
 Therefore, it is important to learn from God’s word how we can handle the power of the tongue.

 Text: James 3:1-12